SEPTEMBER 1–OCTOBER 1, 2017

 ABOUT THE ARTISTS

 Marcus Kiser’s work draws inspiration from a range of sources including classical art, comic books, graffiti, and current social and political issues.
 He is a graduate of the Art Institute, and has been a graphic designer and illustrator for 13 years.

 Jason Woodberry is a digital illustration and mixed media artist who casts an invigoratingly surreal eye on the chaotic trove of popular culture and contemporary socio-political issues.
 An Art Institute graduate, web developer, and IT specialist, he combines multimedia street art and a minimalist-inspired aesthetic in his work.

 Art on the Move features specially commissioned artists’ projects in public spaces around Miami.
-Through this effort, new work by artists such as Nicole Eisenman, Agustina Woodgate and Liam Gillick has appeared on billboards, bus shelters and bus backs throughout the county.
+Through this effort, new work by artists such as Nicole Eisenman, Liam Gillick, Angel Otero, Martine Sims, Ron Terada, and Agustina Woodgate has appeared on billboards, bus shelters, taxi tops, and bus backs throughout the county.